 Our German Employment and Benefits team advises national and international companies on all aspects of collective labour and individual employment law.
 It represents clients at every level in labour courts.

-Partners Dr Hans-Peter Löw, Thomas Ubber, Markulf Behrendt and counsels Dr Bettina Scharff, Sören Seidel, Peter Wehner and Boris Blunck lead a team of more than 20 employment lawyers.
+Partners Markulf Behrendt, Dr Hans-Peter Löw, Thomas Ubber and counsels Boris Blunck, Dr Bettina Scharff, Dr Sebastian Schulz, Sören Seidel and Peter Wehner lead a team of more than 20 employment lawyers.
 We have extensive expertise in company sales and acquisitions, merger and integration processes as well as restructuring and outsourcing.
 We are experienced in negotiation strategies of employee representatives, their legal advisors and trade unions – from reconciliation of interests or social compensation plans, to conciliation committees and major reorganisations.

 The team specialises in collective bargaining and industrial action law, HR compliance, co-determination at company level, company remuneration policies (variable remuneration systems and employee share plans) and company pension schemes as well as conclusion and termination of employment contracts with management board members and managing directors.

 We have access to specialists in key industries: